kwasniew/hyperbook/manuscript/ch6.md

 # Chapter 6: Effects as data

-## Understanding "effects as data"
+## Understanding side-effects

-All actions you've seen so far were simple state transitions from one data structure to the other.
+All actions you’ve seen so far were simple state transitions from one data structure to the other.
-However, in real-world scenarios, your application will probably have to deal with side-effects, e.g. making HTTP calls to some API.
+However, in real-world scenarios, your application will probably have to deal with side-effects, e.g. making HTTP calls to the API.
 A typical functional approach to side-effects is to move them to the edges of the system.
+But, let’s start from the ground up.

 Imagine the following hypothetical code you could write:
 ```js